floron1337/veridion-challenge/README.md

 - **Coverage and Accuracy:**
 The intended goal is to extract logos for more than 97% of websites in the dataset.
 A robust grouping method will ensure that logos which are visually similar—even with some variation—get paired correctly.

-## Technical Stack
-- **Programming Language:** Python 3.12.3
-- **Libraries and Tools:**
-    - Image Processing: Pillow
-    - Deep Learning: Keras with models such as VGG16 and ResNet50V2 from the Keras applications module
-    - Data Manipulation: pandas
-    - Clustering and Similarity: Sklearn

 ## Considerations and Next Steps
 - **Extending the Approach:**
 Experimenting with various similarity thresholds, exploring additional image features, or combining multiple methods could further refine group accuracy.
 Also, the storage and processing mechanisms can be improved to reduce the time and space complexity of the solution.